Skip to content

 How do you make sure the page gets indexed?

-Crawlable isn’t the same as indexed, so you have to actively get the page into the index and verify it.
-Don’t assume a new URL is discovered just because it exists.
+Crawlable isn’t the same as indexed, so you have to actively push the page into the index and verify it.
+Don’t assume a new URL got discovered just because it exists.

-• Add the /join URL to your XML sitemap and submit the sitemap in Search Console.
+• Drop the /join URL into your XML sitemap and submit the sitemap in Search Console.

-• Use the URL Inspection tool to confirm the page is indexed and to request indexing for new pages.
+• Use the URL Inspection tool to confirm the page is indexed, and to request indexing for new ones.

-• Set a self-referencing canonical tag so query-string or tracking variants don’t fragment the page’s authority.
+• Set a self-referencing canonical tag so query-string or tracking variants don’t splinter the page’s authority.

-• Link to the page internally so crawlers find it through your normal crawl, not just the sitemap.
+• Link to the page internally so crawlers find it through your normal crawl, not only the sitemap.

 What on-page technical elements matter most?

-• Title tag: include the brand and “affiliate program” / “partner program”, kept under roughly 60 characters.
+• Title tag: the brand plus “affiliate program” / “partner program”, kept under roughly 60 characters.

-• Meta description: a concise, benefit-led summary with the keyword — it shapes click-through even when it isn’t a ranking factor.
+• Meta description: a tight, benefit-led summary with the keyword — it shapes click-through even though it isn’t a ranking factor.

-• A single H1 matching the page’s primary topic, with H2/H3 subheadings in logical order.
+• A single H1 matching the page’s primary topic, with H2/H3 subheadings in a logical order.

-• Open Graph and Twitter card tags so shared links render a proper preview.
+• Open Graph and Twitter card tags so a shared link renders a proper preview.

 How fast and mobile-friendly does it need to be?

 Fast enough to pass Core Web Vitals on mobile, where most discovery now happens.
-Largest Contentful Paint, Cumulative Layout Shift, and Interaction to Next Paint (INP) all influence both ranking and the conversion of partners who land on the page.
-Keep the page lightweight: optimize images, avoid layout-shifting late-loading elements, and minimize blocking scripts so the first interaction is instant.
-A /join page is simple by nature, so there’s no excuse for it to be slow.
+Largest Contentful Paint, Cumulative Layout Shift, and Interaction to Next Paint (INP) all shape both ranking and the conversion of partners who land on the page.
+Keep it lightweight: optimize images, kill layout-shifting late-loading elements, and cut blocking scripts so the first interaction is instant.
+A /join page is simple by nature — there’s no excuse for it to be slow.

 You can’t rank a page a crawler never read.
 Technical SEO is unglamorous, but it’s the difference between a recruiting page that exists and one that’s actually found.